DigitalSlideArchive/annotation-tracker/README.md

-# girder-tulane
+# annotation-tracker
-A Girder plugin for Tulane HistomicsTK
+A Girder plugin for annotation activity tracking in HistomicsTK